 Entrust facilitates CMMC compliance so contracting networks can continue to support DoD and other government agencies.

-Cybersecurity Maturity Model Certification (CMMC) is a program established by the U.S. Department of Defense (DoD) to secure and protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) by requiring the certification of external contractors across 17 different domains, each with five specified levels of certification.
+Cybersecurity Maturity Model Certification (CMMC) is a program established by the U.S. Department of Defense (DoD) to secure and protect Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) by requiring the certification of external contractors across 14 different domains, each with three specified levels of certification.

 CMMC is a unified standard for implementing cybersecurity across DoD’s contracting network, which includes over 300,000 companies in the supply chain.
 CMMC is the DoD's response to significant compromises of sensitive defense information located on contractors' information systems.

 - Release date was January 1, 2020.

 - The DoD began incorporating CMMC requirements into select RFPs / RFIs as of November 30 , 2020.

 - By October 1, 2025, all DoD contract awards will require at least some level of CMMC certification.
 And while DoD was the catalyst for CMMC, it is now gaining traction across the Defense Industrial Base (DIB), including the Department of Homeland Security and other federal government departments and agencies – especially post SolarWinds.

 Historically, contractors were responsible for implementing, monitoring, and certifying the security of their information technology systems and any sensitive DoD information stored on or transmitted by those systems.